rsammer07/Sharmer-News/README.md

 Sharmer News App:
-A Single Page Application which navigates using React Router, and displays news stories pulled via APIs and renders them as components
+A Single Page Application which navigates using React Router, and displays news stories pulled via APIs and renders them as components.
+-Pulls several APIs to display individual news stories which appear as modals and link to full website.
+-Pulls EPL API to display current team standings.
+Also pulls an API for current NFL game results.
+-Enter local zip code to display current weather conditions on home page.

 Ideas:
-Find my weather by entering zip code into form
-Click x on a story to eliminate it and pull a different one
-Add additional pages/sub pages
-Can scroll down - but only the display component scrolls, the rest stay anchored
-Fun fact of the day/on this day in history component (with close button option.
-API only pulls every 24h)
-Better ideas for a useful form?
+-use framer motion for animations
 Make responsive to screen size changes: make nav bar into button, display only 1 story for width, etc.